 This new report Designing inclusive engineering education contains evidence, research based strategies and ideas for tweaking and adjusting current programmes and designing new ones.
 Addressing inclusion in engineering is not politically correct, nor is it difficult.
 It makes practical, real world sense.
 It also makes sense to ensure that the principles are embedded within the education of engineers from day one.

 Katalytik is delighted to have been leading the transformation of engineering programmes to create engineers fit for the future.
-Through our engagement with employers and academics we have been actively involved with the development of the Integrated Engineering Programme at UCL following Set to Lead with UCL.
+Through our engagement with employers and academics we have been actively involved with the development of the Integrated Engineering Programme at UCL following the HE STEM funded Set to Lead project with UCL.

 Jan Peters MBE of Katalytik says “Collaborating with UCL over the last 7 years and being involved in shaping the Integrated Engineering Programme has been a privilege and I’m delighted to see how ideas and research get translated into reality.
 I enjoy working with the engineering staff and students each year, supporting their team working and development as inclusive engineers.
 This report means that many more will have the chance to grow in this way”